 Comment by: Deborah

-I have been searching everywhere for some decent information on the carious freight forwarders documentation that seems like a mountain of unnecessary paperwork.
+I have been searching everywhere for some decent information on the various freight documentation that seems like a mountain of unnecessary paperwork.
 Then I found this site and I'm glad I did as it has helped me a lot.
 Thanks for the insights into some of the more important ones!